kiryo/Regex/README.md

 # Regex
 # Regular Expression
 #
-# This expression is for scanning finnish socialsecurity numbers.
+# This expression is for scanning finnish social security numbers.
 # Use for this is example in companies that can warn users not to store these numbers in computers or networkdrives.
 #
 # This expression is different.
 What makes it special it can find social security numbers between words but excludes match if these is number or letter